edinburgh-napier/set09121/lectures/lecture7.md

 # Contents - Gameplay

-- The description of gameplay is initially one of the largest sections in the game.
+- The description of gameplay is initially one of the largest sections.
 - The game designer puts most of their focus into this section at the start.
 - This section will focus on how the game plays.
 - The Formal Elements and systems view will be useful here.